acmcalvo/README-Generator/README.md

   ## Tests
   undefined
   ## Questions
-  If you have any questions about this projects, please contact me directly at aaaa.
-You can view more of my projects at https://github.com/nanana.
+  If you have any questions about this projects, please contact me directly at a.
+You can view more of my projects at https://github.com/aaa.